Cookie Policy

 L number plecs are an area of the hobby where you could easily spend many years and end up with a lot of aquaria.
 As their needs become more widely known and increasing numbers of dedicated hobbyists unlock the secrets to breeding them, it’s nice to see the fishes playing their part.
 This batch of Flash plecs (Panaqolus albivermis) were seen at our Reading store recently.
 See what else we have in store this month.

 Having been misidentified for some time, it’s great to see this pair of Lavender firefish (Nemateleotris lavandula) given proper credit at our Reefkeeper Rugby store.
 For years, this species was seen as helfrichi and may be more familiar to many keepers by that name.
 As often happens, the real helfrichi is slightly different and very rarely seen outside of its native habitat.
-Firefishes are all excellent choices for reef aquaria although liable to jump f
+Firefishes are all excellent choices for reef aquaria although liable to jump from

 One of the largest and most impressive freshwater invertebrates that can be safely added to an aquarium alongside peaceful fishes, the Giant fan shrimp (Atya gabonensis) is a filter feeder that needs very fine particle foods.
 Shy by nature, they tend to find a secure spot where a strong current brings food and oxygen to them.
 This group was seen at our Derby store.